jurtasun/rcds_nextflow_intro/chapter1/README.md

 - `.command.run`: Full script run by Nextflow to execute the process call
 - `.command.sh`: The command that was actually run by the process call
-- `.exitcode`: The exit code resulting from the command The `.command.sh` file is especially useful because it tells you what command Nextflow actually executed.
+- `.exitcode`: The exit code resulting from the command

+The `.command.sh` file is especially useful because it tells you what command Nextflow actually executed.
 In this case it's very straightforward, but later in the course you'll see commands that involve some interpolation of variables.
 When you're dealing with that, you need to be able to check exactly what was run, especially when troubleshooting an issue.

 The actual output of the `say_hello` process is `output.txt`.
 Open it and you will find the Hello World! greeting, which was the expected result of our first workflow.

-Now that we know how to decipher a simple Nextflow script, run it and find the output and relevant log files in the work directory, let's learn how to manage the workflow executions conveniently.
+Let's now learn how to manage the workflow executions conveniently.

 ### 3. Manage nextflow executions

-Knowing how to launch workflows and retrieve outputs is great, but you'll quickly find there are a few other aspects of workflow management that will make your life easier, especially if you're developing your own workflows.

-Here we show you how to use the `publishDir` directive to store in an output folder all the main results from your pipeline run, the `resume` feature for when you need to re-launch the same workflow, and how to delete older work directories with `nextflow clean`.
+Here we will learn to use the `publishDir` directive to store in an output folder all the main results from your pipeline run, the `resume` feature for when you need to re-launch the same workflow, and how to delete older work directories with `nextflow clean`.

 #### 3.1.
 Publish outputs

-As you have just learned, the output produced by our pipeline is buried in a working directory several layers deep.
+As we have just seen, the output produced by our pipeline is buried in a working directory several layers deep.
 This is done on purpose; Nextflow is in control of this directory and we are not supposed to interact with it.
 However, that makes it inconvenient to retrieve outputs that we care about.

 Fortunately, Nextflow provides a way to manage this more conveniently, called the `publishDir` directive, which acts at the process level.
-This directive tells Nextflow to publish the output(s) of the process to a designated output directory.
+This directive tells Nextflow to publish the output of the process to a designated output directory.
 By default, the outputs are published as symbolic links from the `work` directory.
-It allows us to retrieve the desired output file without having to dig down into the work directory.

-Let's add a `publishDir` directive to the `say_hello` process¶
+Let's add a `publishDir` directive to the `say_hello` process.
 In the file hello_world.nf, make the following code modification:

 *Before:*